drcynic/dcmtagger/README.md

 ### Treeview

 - j,↓ - move down in visible tree structure over all hierarchy levels
-- k, ↑ - move up in visible tree structure over all hierarchiy levels
+- k, ↑ - move up in visible tree structure over all hierarchy levels
-- shift + j, shift + ↓ - move down all nodes in current hierarchy level - skips other hierarchy levels
+- shift + j, shift + ↓ - move down in current hierarchy level - skips other hierarchy levels
-- shift + k, shift + ↑ - move up all nodes in current hierarchy level - skips other hierarchy levels
+- shift + k, shift + ↑ - move up in current hierarchy level - skips other hierarchy levels
-- h, ← - if leaf or collapsed: move to parent, if branch node and collapsed: move to parent if possible
+- h, ← - if branch node and expanded: collapse, if leaf or collapsed: move to parent if possible
 - l, → - if branch node and collapsed: expand node, if branch node and expanded: move to first child
 - shift + H, shift + ← - move to next parent
 - shift + l, shift + → - move to next child - if current node is collapsed it will be expanded